• Skip to primary navigation

 Facebook • Instagram

-Admission: Outdoor grounds are free; museums’ admissions vary, see below for details
+Admission: Outdoor grounds are free; museum admissions vary

 From scenic walks through beautiful gardens to outdoor activities for children to a museum dedicated to maritime culture, there’s something for everyone at this cultural hotspot.
-Snug Harbor’s sprawling grounds are home to 28 buildings, 14 botanical gardens, a 2-acre urban farm, wetlands, and park.
-A Smithsonian affiliate, Snug Harbor is home to other museums including:
+Snug Harbor’s sprawling grounds are home to 28 buildings, 14 botanical gardens, a 2-acre urban farm, wetlands, and a park.
+Snug Harbor is home to other museums, including:

 2. The Staten Island Children’s Museum